orthodoc/amplify/_courses/get-your-free-guide-on-less-is-more.md

 ---
 layout: page
-title: Less is more course
+title: 7 part guide to Less is More
 seo:
   type: NewsArticle
 comments: true
 ---
-### 7 part guide to Less is More

 The number one frustration among doctors is -- Long working hours!

 That is the sad state of affairs in healthcare.
 As an industry, we seem to have forgotten that we are human beings and not machines.